Vish1504/Applications-of-Threads-and-Semaphores/README.md

     - One student can fetch only one tray at a time.

     - Order of the students while fetching a tray is not important.

+## Conclusion
+Through this project, we have thoroughly understood threads as well as their applications.
+We have also learnt how to apply threads and synchronization mechanisms such as semaphores to solve real world problems.
+We have thoroughly studied existing problems such as the Reader/Writer problem and Dining Philosophers problem and gained enough knowledge to successfully solve our own problem statements.